 The station, box and line closed in 1965.

-After closure the station survived for a few years but was eventually cleared.
+After closure the station buildings survived until the 1980s but was eventually cleared.
 The station house and a loading bank survive.

 Castle Grant Platform